wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

 </tr>
 <tr>
 <td>replace</td>
-<td>Replacement string or pattern (empty string is allowed) that will be used as a value for the new point tag.
+<td>Replacement string or pattern that will be used as a value for the new point tag.
+Empty string is allowed.
 To refer to a capturing group in &quot;search&quot; regex by its number, use &quot;$1&quot;.</td>
 </tr>
 <tr>
 <td>match (optional)</td>